EleutherAI/math-lm/proof-pile-v2/source_code/README.md

     - [x] Fix: convert to Markdown.
 In particular, this results in a clean interleaving of text, math, and code.
 - Issue: Jupyter notebook files are often too long to be tokenized.
     - Sub-issue/source: files contain long outputs; for instance, these can include dumped tables, variable values, and PNG strings.
-    - [X] Fix: remove outputs from the notebook.
-Note that this removes the implicit task of predicted execution results.
+    - [X] Fix: remove outputs from the notebook that are base64 png strings or exception tracebacks.

 **Languages the stack does ok**:
 - Lean is fine